• Skip to primary navigation

 • Steam milk.
 If you don’t have a milk steamer, heat milk on stovetop and use a hand-held frother or immersion blender to create some froth (froth optional).

-• Scoop about 1 tablespoon of the pumpkin spice purée into a large mug, or 2 teaspoons of purée for a small teacup.
+• Scoop about 1 tablespoon of the pumpkin spice purée into a large mug, or use 2 teaspoons of purée for a small teacup.
 Top with brewed tea, leaving room for milk.
-Stir to pumpkin mixture into tea.
+Stir pumpkin mixture and tea.

 • Pour milk into each cup, holding back the froth with a spoon.
 Top with foam.